 Drain the mung lentils and rice into a sieve and and rinse under running water till the water runs clear

-Add the lentil rice mix and water to a deep cooking pot and leave to cook on medium heat with the lip half on ( if its fully on the water overflows and you have turmeric stains everywhere!)
-15 minutes
+Add the lentil rice mix and water to a deep cooking pot and leave to cook on medium heat with the lid half on for 15 minutes

 Meanwhile, prepare vegetables by peeling and chopping them up, add into the cooking pot and place lid back on to allow the vegetables, rice & lentils to bond and become friends 😂 for another 20-25 minutes..or until mushy and soupy.

 In a smaller pan heat the butter/oil over medium heat, and add the cumin, fennel and mustard seeds, cook for a few minutes to release aromatics, and until the mustard seeds have popped.
-Add the curry leaves, asafoetida, and ginger and stir to combine.
+Add the curry leaves and ginger, stir to combine.

-Take off the heat and mix in the spices, the optional coconut milk, spinach & the garam masala into the rice/lentil mix and stir to combine for a couple of minutes
+Take off the heat and mix in the spices, the optional coconut milk, spinach & corinader powder into the rice/lentil mix and stir to combine for a couple of minutes

 Feel free to add more water if you prefer as soupier texture.
 I adapt it depending on how my bodies feeling!